PRIORITIES

 CAHOOTS fell apart because of a lack funding despite it being an essential service that alleviated instances of community crisis and created room for emergency response.

 There are efforts to revamp the service that are on-going.
-Because it is a bit more complicated we’ve included a graphic below.
+Because it is a bit more complicated, we’ve included a graphic below.

 Thanks Jacob!